 She is passionate about health, well-being, and the outdoors.
 She is a certified World Paddle Association Stand Up Paddleboard Instructor and Level 2 PaddleFit Coach.
-She is co-owner of an environmentally sustainable recreation park in Ontario, Canada called Windmill Lake (www.windmill-lake.ca) where she is also a WSWC Certified Wakeboard & Watersports Instructor and delivers informal environmental education focused on a land to lake approach.
-Having been recognized locally, regionally, nationally and internationally for their dedication to sustainability, Jen is currently working to raise awareness and make her Park fully accessible to people with disabilities - representing Adaptive Wakeboarding both nationally on the Water Ski Wakeboard Canada Adaptive Council.
+She is co-owner of an environmentally sustainable recreation park in Ontario, Canada called Windmill Lake () where she is also a WSWC Certified Wakeboard & Watersports Instructor and delivers informal environmental education focused on a land to lake approach.
+Having been recognized locally, regionally, nationally and internationally for their dedication to sustainability, Jen is currently working to raise awareness and making the Park fully accessible to people with disabilities.
 She is also a certified WSWC Learning Facilitator & Coach Developer and has been involved in the creation of the first national Cable Instructors Course in association with Canada's National Coach Certification Program.

 She has extensive international public speaking experience, appearing at adventure-based seminar series like Intrepid Explorers and Tales of Adventure, film premieres and events such as the Wild & Scenic Film Festival and has delivered TEDx talks about being a 'Glocal', inspired by her local town and their initiative with the Council of Canadian's: Blue Community Bayfield and stories about how personal connection to our environment is integral for instigating action in the face of global environmental challenges.

-She is a Global Biodiversity Ambassador for the Ibex Earth Our World: Our Choice Campaign, Commander & Environmental Officer for the Goderich Power & Sail Squadron, Member of the Canadian Power & Sail Squadron National Environment Committee, and Cable Wakeboarding Representative on Water Ski Wakeboard Canada Adaptive Council.
-She was recently elected to the Water Ski Wakeboard Canada Board of Directors.
-She has previously been involved: Board Member of the Lake Huron Centre for Coastal Conservation, Board Member of Regional Tourism Organization 4, Member of the Great Lakes Commons Leadership Committee, Chair of the Advisory Committee & Board Member of Blue Bayfield and Member of the Main Bayfield Watershed Advisory Committee.
+She is a Global Biodiversity Ambassador for the Ibex Earth Our World: Our Choice Campaign, Commander & Environmental Officer for the Goderich Power & Sail Squadron and Member of the Canadian Power & Sail National Environment Committee.
+She has previously been involved as: Board Member of the Lake Huron Centre for Coastal Conservation, Board Member of the Regional Tourism Organization 4, Cable Wakeboarding Representative on Water Ski Wakeboard Canada Adaptive Council, Board Member of the Water Ski Wakeboard Canada Board of Directors, Member of the Great Lakes Commons Leadership Committee, Chair of the Advisory Committee & Board Member of Blue Bayfield and Member of the Main Bayfield Watershed Advisory Committee.